Guided Tour of Luxor and Karnak Temples - Photo 1

 Itinerary

-We will pick you up from your hotel or the boat where you're staying at 7 pm and head to the east bank of Luxor, known to the ancient Egyptians as Thebes, the capital of Egypt during the pharaonic period.
+We will pick you up from your hotel or boat at 7 pm and head to the east bank of Luxor, known as Thebes, the capital of Egypt during the pharaonic period.

-The first stop will be the Temple of Karnak, the largest in all of Egypt, with a perimeter of 2,400 metres.
-It was constructed by 67 pharaohs over more than 2,000 years, dedicated to the sun god Ra.
+Our first stop is the Temple of Karnak, the largest in Egypt, with a perimeter of 2,400 metres, dominating the Luxor landscape.
+Constructed over more than 2,000 years by 67 pharaohs, it is dedicated to the sun god Ra.

-The second stop will be the Luxor temple, the second largest temple after Thebes.
-This temple was constructed by various Pharaohs, including Ramses II, Ramses III, and Amenhotep II, and completed in the 20th century B.C., dedicated to the god Amun.
+Our second stop is the Luxor temple, the most important monument in the city and the second largest temple after Thebes.
+Various Pharaohs, including Ramses II, Ramses III, and Amenhotep II contributed to its construction, which was completed in the 20th century B.C., dedicated to the god Amun.

-The tour will conclude with a return to your hotel or boat.
+The tour concludes with a return to your hotel or boat.

 Pickup

-This activity includes pickup and drop-off at hotels and boats in Luxor located on the eastern banks (Right side) of the River Nile.
+This activity includes pickup and drop-off at hotels and boats on the eastern banks (Right side) of the River Nile.
 Upon returning, we will drop you off at the same location.

-If your hotel or boat is on the western banks (left side) of the River Nile, a meeting point will be confirmed with you on the eastern side.
+If your accommodation is on the western banks (left side) of the River Nile, a meeting point will be arranged on the eastern side.

 Included